 Types of cancerous spots

-There are three common types of skin cancers—basal cell carcinoma, squamous cell carcinoma, and melanoma—and they can all look quite different.
+There are three common types of skin cancers—basal cell carcinoma, squamous cell carcinoma, and melanoma.
+What do these skin cancers look like?
+They can all look quite different.
 Below are some examples of each kind for your reference:

 Basal cell carcinoma